GameFoundry/bsf/Documentation/Manuals/docs/01_Developer_Manuals/02_More_Utilities/06_unitTests.md

 All unit tests are implemented as a part of a @bs::TestSuite class.
 You can create your own test suites, or add tests to the existing ones.

-To register new tests call @ref BS_ADD_TEST in the test suite's constructor.
+To register new tests call @BS_ADD_TEST in the test suite's constructor.
 The test method must not accept any parameters or return any values.
-To report test failure call @ref BS_TEST_ASSERT or @ref BS_TEST_ASSERT_MSG.
+To report test failure call @BS_TEST_ASSERT or @BS_TEST_ASSERT_MSG.
 If neither of those trigger, test is assumed to be successful.

 ~~~~~~~~~~~~~{.cpp}
 class MyTestSuite : TestSuite